sleavor/LottMustardReplication/README.md

-"# Lott and Mustard Replication"
+# Lott and Mustard Replication